Definition of an empire

 Eventually the empire stops growing.
-Sometimes that’s because it meets neighbors who are stronger than it is.
+Sometimes that’s because it hits an ocean or a mountain range that is hard to cross.
+Or sometimes an empire meets neighbors who are stronger than it is.
 But more often it’s just because it is inconvenient to fight so far from home.

 After some time, the empire weakens and breaks up into smaller states again.
 There’s really no need to explain why.
 It’s hard to hold an empire together, and any little problem can make it fall apart.
 Often, the empire hires weaker people living outside the empire as mercenaries, and then they end up invading or taking over.
 Sometimes they have to fight wars on two different borders at the same time, and they can’t afford it.
 Sometimes there’s a plague or a drought.
 Often the death of a leader leads to civil war.
 Sometimes there’s great inequality – a few very rich people and mostly very poor people – and that weakens the empire because very few people go to school, so they can’t invent things or organize things very well.
 Neighboring empires that have been more equal send more kids to school and develop better technology.
 Then they use their strength to attack unequal empires.